Macroeconomic Datasets & Financial Data Repository

 Real Corporate Bond Yield — Moody’s BAA (1953–2026)

-Mortgage Spread — 30Y Mortgage vs 10Y Treasury (1971–2026)
+Mortgage Spread — 30Y vs 10Y Treasury (1971–2026)

-Yield Curve Slope — 10Y Treasury vs Fed Funds (1954–2026)
+Curve Slope — 10Y Treasury vs Fed Funds (1954–2026)

 Inflation & Prices

 Consumer prices, producer prices, the Fed’s preferred measures, real wages, and market-implied inflation expectations.
+See also the complete US inflation guide and the Eco3min Inflation Regime Score.

-US Inflation Is Not Linear: 110 Years of Purchasing Power Destruction — When It Accelerated, Who Paid, and What Protected Wealth
+US Inflation Is Not Linear: 110 Years of Purchasing Power Destruction

 US CPI Inflation History (CPIAUCSL)

-Core CPI Inflation (ex Food & Energy)
+Core CPI Inflation (ex-food & energy)

 PCE Inflation (1959–2026)